 By signing the Agreement Form, experts confirm that the information that they have provided is complete and accurate and that any failure to disclose relevant information at the submission stage may result in reversal of acceptance decisions and removal from the JRR roster.

-In order to be considered for a JRR training course experts must provide a signed Nomination Form from their employer.
+In order to be considered for a JRR recruitment course, experts must provide a signed Nomination Form from their employer.

-This document outlines the employers understanding that by nominating their expert to a JRR training course, they agree in principle to consider releasing that expert for short-term international deployments if requests should arise.
+This document outlines the employers’ understanding that by nominating their expert to a JRR recruitment course, they agree in principle to consider releasing that expert for short-term international deployments if requests should arise.

 Therefore, the Nomination Form has to be completed by the person responsible and with the appropriate authority for the rapid release of the expert for potential deployments (generally for up to 3 months).